 To deliver the phone estimate, make sure you have your pricing sheet on hand along with the questions you will ask to get the times you need to give them a price.
 The questions will basically correspond with the areas of the home you will clean.
 For example, “How many bathrooms do you have?”

 The in home estimate is basically the same thing as the over the phone estimate, but you are actually giving the estimate in person at the customer’s home.
-To give the estimate, make sure you bring your pricing sheet and a calculator.
+To give the estimate, make sure you bring your pricing sheet and a cost calculator.

 Website or Email Estimate